- General Terms and Conditions

 - Target Groups

-The international Goldene Nadel competition is open to all ambitious amateurs and aspiring young talents as well as established professional artists from around the world working in the field of patchwork, quilting and textile art.
+The international Goldene Nadel competition is open to all artists from around the world working in the field of patchwork, quilting and textile art.

 - Participation Procedure

 To participate in the Goldene Nadel competition you must register your entries (maximum 2 per participant).
 This is only possible online via this website.
 Each of your entries must meet certain criteria, described in detail from point 5 onwards.
 Each entry should be submitted as an image file.
 A jury will review all the entries and evaluate whether the submitted pieces meet the specified criteria.
-On this basis, the jury will select the best 300 works.
 Participants will be informed and asked to send their selected work which will then be shown in a special exhibition at the NADELWELT Karlsruhe 2020.

 - Time Schedule